-Since he was elected in 2012, Richard Hudson has worked hard to serve North Carolina’s 8th Congressional District, which includes all or part of 12 counties spanning from Charlotte to Thomasville and across South-Central North Carolina to Robeson County.
+Since he was elected in 2012, Richard Hudson has worked hard to serve North Carolina’s 8th Congressional District, which includes all or part of 7 counties spanning from Salisbury and Concord across South-Central North Carolina to Cumberland County.

 The 7th generation of his family to live and work in the 8th District, Richard learned about hard work from his father, working construction jobs from an early age and waiting tables to help himself through college.
 He learned about public service from his mother, a retired Cabarrus County public school teacher.
 Throughout his professional career, Richard has drawn upon these lessons to get results for the people he has served.

 In 2012, National Journal recognized Richard as a “rising star” in Congress.
-In addition, he was named the 12th most conservative Member of the House for always standing up for conservative values that protect our 2nd Amendment rights, reduce taxes, rein in Washington’s wasteful spending and help create jobs in North Carolina.
+Also, he was named the 12th most conservative Member of the House for always standing up for traditional values that protect our 2nd Amendment rights, reduce taxes, rein in Washington’s wasteful spending and help create jobs in North Carolina.

 Richard’s past volunteer leadership service includes membership on the Rowan-Cabarrus Community College Board of Trustees, Board of Governors of the UNC Charlotte Alumni Association, Board of Managers of the West Cabarrus YMCA and Board of Directors of the Cabarrus Jaycees.
 Richard is also an avid hunter and outdoorsman.